Share Price:

 We require all our supply chain partners (finished goods vendors and raw material suppliers) to comply with our Responsible Business Principles, which are incorporated into our contractual agreements with all vendors and suppliers.

-In FY 2022/23, we have extended our Vendor Ownership Programme, which helps our finished goods vendors to introduce their own ethical trade monitoring programme across their subcontractors.
+In FY 2023/24, we continued to extended our Vendor Ownership Programme, which helps our finished goods vendors to introduce their own ethical trade monitoring programme across their subcontractors.

 UN SDG targets